lkesteloot/unsong/unsong.md

 “Oho.”
 The Rebbe’s eyes sparkled.
 “God’s statements never have just one meaning.”

-“But if He’s already given you these Names, can’t you use them to save everybody, or to heal all the sick, or bring the country back together…”
+“But if He’s already given you these Names, can’t you use them to save everybody, or to heal all the sick, or bring the country back together...”

 “Is that what you would do, if you had Divine Names?”